judging in progress

 WHO CAN ENTER

 The NASA TechRise Challenge is for SCHOOLS in U.S. states and territories.
 U.S. public, private, or charter schools that serve sixth to 12th grade students can assemble a team (or multiple teams) and enter.
-Minimum four students per team.
-No maximum number of students per team.
+The minimum number of students per team is four, and there is no maximum per team.
 Proposals must be submitted by a team lead that is a teacher or employee of the school.
-Homeschools are not eligible to participate unless they are affiliated with a public, private, or charter school that complies with the insurance requirements in the RULES.
+Homeschools are not eligible to participate unless they are affiliated with a public, private, or charter school that complies with the insurance requirements as stated in the RULES.

 GRADES 6-12